Transport

 Common questions

-Didi can work well from airports, but first-time visitors should wait until they have luggage, mobile data, and the exact pickup area.
-If the pickup point is confusing, official taxi lines or hotel pickup may be easier.
+DiDi can work well from airports, but first-time visitors should wait until they have luggage, mobile data, and the exact pickup area.
+If the pickup point is confusing, official taxi lines, airport staff, or hotel pickup may be easier.

 Do not assume drivers speak English.
 Use in-app messaging, translation, map pins, and Chinese address screenshots.